deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-When mirror-traffic-pcp <= 7 calculate TAP value from vlan tag only if vlan pcp matches this value. when mirror-traffic-pcp is 8 calculate TAP value from outer vlan tag, when mirror-traffic-pcp is 9 calculate TAP value from inner vlan tag.
+When this configuration <= 7 calculate TAP value from vlan tag only if vlan pcp matches this value. when this configuration is 8 calculate TAP value from outer vlan tag, when this configuration is 9 calculate TAP value from inner vlan tag.

 #### BPF Filter Disabled {#inputs.cbpf.af_packet.bpf_filter_disabled}